-The defamation of our best friends
+The slander of our best friends

 Bacteria play a key role in the evolution of humans.
 Thanks to their gene pool, we have been able to adapt to new environmental conditions over the course of time and thus survive.
-Without the genetic material of bacteria and thus their extraordinary abilities, humans would have died out long ago.
+Without the genetic material of bacteria and their extraordinary abilities, humans would have died out long ago.

-50 trillion bacteria form the microbiome
+38 trillion bacteria make up the microbiome

 Good bacteria, bad bacteria